WES-R23/Uptrail-Week-1/README.md

 # Uptrail-Week-1
 Data cleaning and analysis project in Excel — identifying and resolving data quality issues, followed by business insight reporting.

+**Preface**

+This is the first project in my data analytics portfolio, completed as part of an ongoing effort to build practical, end-to-end analytical experience.
+The goal was to simulate a real-world data pipeline — from receiving messy raw data through to delivering business insights to a stakeholder audience

 **Customer Data Cleaning & Analysis — Uptrail Week 1**

 **Project Overview**